-I have had all three boys on what is called an E.A.S.Y.
-Schedule and it was the best thing I could ever do!
-Being on a schedule is hard, and it’ll require you to sacrifice things (like going out).
+I have had all three boys on what is called an E.A.S.Y. routine and it was the best thing I could ever do!
+Being on a routine is hard, and it’ll require you to sacrifice things (like going out).

-What’s the E.A.S.Y. schedule?
-The E.A.S.Y.
-Schedule is based on the Baby Whisperer book by Tracy Hogg and Melinda Blau.
+What’s the E.A.S.Y. routine?
+The E.A.S.Y. routine is based on the Baby Whisperer book by Tracy Hogg and Melinda Blau.
 If you don’t have this book, go get it…. like NOW.
 You can thank me later.

 Before we move I want to make it clear that I am no expert, nor a doctor, and if you have any medical concerns please seek medical advice.
 This is just what has worked for me with my boys.
 Every child is different, remember that!